 And here we are in the Forum.
 It's early Sunday morning.

 Try to find your way out.
 Crews periodically sweep the place for the bleached bones of those who couldn't.
-The sky creates the illusion that this must be near an exit.
-It isn't.
-It's only a courtyard four storeys below the surface and positioned in such a way that the hapless soul can't see the outside world.
+The sky creates the illusion that we are near an exit.
+We aren't.
+We're in a courtyard four stories below the surface and positioned in such a way that the hapless soul can't see the outside world.